wxie2017/wxie2017.github.io/pages/speech/understanding_your_communication_style.md

 understanding, you may choose to do your own research.

-I hope all of us can enjoy understanding ourselves' and other's communication style, so we can better exchange ideas and thoughts during outing or in the club.
+I hope all of us can enjoy understanding ourselves' and other's communication style, so we can better exchange ideas and feelings during outing or in the club.

 Thank you.